MySecurityRepo/security-writeups/Hack The Box Machines/Timelapse.md

 *******2 Foothold*******

-Since SMB is the easier service to interact i started with that one.
+Since SMB is the easier service to interact with i started with that one.

 ![diagram](../images/Timelapse/Timelapse_shares.png)